 - "A heart shape [...] gradually decreases in width so that the jawline is the narrowest," adds Dr. Ramanadham.

 Celebs with your face shape: Reese Witherspoon, Sarah Hyland, Chloë Grace Moretz

 - A round face is just a square-shaped face with softer angles.

 - "[It] is characterized by a wide hairline and fullness below the cheekbones and have no major angles or edges," says Ftacek.

 - The sides of your face curve slightly outward instead of being straight.

 - Your chin is rounded, and your cheekbones are the widest part of your face.

 Celebs with your face shape: Chrissy Teigen, Elizabeth Olsen, Jennifer Lawrence, Ginnifer Goodwin

-Ladies with oval faces will have forehead that is only a tiny bit wider than their curved chin—picture an egg placed upside down.
-Your face is similar to an oblong face, but with a softer chin and more curve to the sides of your face.
+- It's similar to an oblong face but with a softer chin and more curve to the sides of the face.

 Celebs with your face shape: Kelly Rowland, Olivia Munn, Kerry Washington, Blake Lively